jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 The main component is a XSLT translating style sheet applied to an ODM-xml file of your own.
 The result is a webpage displaying the CRF pages, questions, and SDTM annotations.
 The web page page can be printed from the browser, should anyone still live in a paper based world.
 The HTML file used to link the XML file to the XSL style sheet will run in modern browsers, NOT Internet Explorer.

 ## Versions <a name="Versions"/>
 This project covers ODM version 1.3.2 only.
 Other version of ODM-xml files are not expected to work.
-ODM version 1.0.0 and OFM version 1.1.0 files have been tested, and they don't work.
+ODM version 1.0.0 and ODM version 1.1.0 files have been tested, and they don't work.

 # Getting Started <a name="Getting_Started"/>
 Download the HTML file and the XSL file and place them at the location where they are needed.